b00tc4mp/isdi-bootcamp-202501/staff/eugeni-castells/project/doc/README.md

 ## Intro

-CamperBoat is a peer-to-peer platform that connects van owners with people who want to rent a van for travel adventures.
+CamperBoat is a platform that connects van owners with people who want to rent a van for travel adventures.
 Users can list their vans, search and filter available listings, make trip requests, and manage bookings through a simple and intuitive interface.

 Whether you're planning a weekend getaway or a road trip across Patagonia, CamperBoat helps you find the perfect vehicle to explore the open road.